 This Langkawi Waterfall is located near the Oriental Village or the Langkawi Sky Bridge.
 I would definitely recommend visiting them both in the same day.
 From the Sky Bridge, there is only a short walk to the Seven Wells Waterfall.

-You can also rent a car or a motorbike if you have a driver’s licence (you need a motorbike license if you plan on exploring the island on two wheels).
+You can also rent a car or a motorbike if you have a driver’s license (you need a motorbike license if you plan on exploring the island on two wheels).

 Once you reach the car park at the waterfall, you will have to walk for about 15 minutes on a steep road.
 At some point there will be a sign pointing to the left.
-From there you will only have to walk for another 3 minutes and you will reach the bottom of the waterfall.
+From there you will only have to walk for another 3 minutes and you will reach the bottom of the Seven Wells Waterfall.

 5. Where to stay in Langkawi